Think about these rules to get invited back to hunting over someone else’s bird dog

 Keep in mind that the conditions alone can dictate a good or bad day in the field.
 If the conditions just aren’t right, there is nothing the handler or the dog can do to make them ideal.
 Like a good or bad hair day, so goes the world of a bird dog.

 I have done this.
 More than once.
 I was wrong every time.
-Just like we all like different styles of bird dogs (hence the variation of breeds in the world), we also cannot judge a whole bird dog breed based on one dog.
+Just like we all like different styles of bird dogs (hence the variety of breeds in the world), we also cannot judge a whole bird dog breed based on one dog.
 Why?
-‘Cause a million reasons.
+Because of a million reasons.
 Maybe they were trained poorly (still keep that to yourself).
 Maybe they had a bad day like I mentioned above.
 The reality is that bird dogs are complicated creatures and everything from good breeding (or bad), training and even daily conditions can go into the art and science of how a dog works.

 I have seen good quail dogs tank on their first day of grouse.
 I have seen it in reverse.
 I have seen good grouse dogs fail on woodcock.
 I have seen my own dog be a rock star one day and an asshole the next.
 Frankly, I have seen more bad Griffon work than good, but I still love the breed.

 Asking goes a long way.
 Most people that want only pointed birds shot will tell you.
 If people say things like “stop to flush,” ask what it means.
-In the North Woods many of us will say pointed woodcock only but wild flush grouse are okay.
+In the north woods, many of us will say pointed woodcock only but wild flush grouse are okay.
 Some of us will say if you are new, shoot it whether it’s a wild flush or not to get your first bird.
 Just open the lines of communications.
 Most of the time we will end up learning a wealth of information about what dog work actually is, looks like, and shouldn’t be with starting these conversations.

 Even something like approaching a point is not just a learning experience but a moment of varying habits and styles.
-Do not be afraid to ask “Where should I go?”
-“What should I do?” and even “What the hell do I do now?!”
+Do not be afraid to ask, “Where should I go?”
+“What should I do?” and even, “What the hell do I do now?!”
 Once the communication starts, you will understand all these rules of etiquette and hopefully be invited again.

-If you are fortunate enough to experience bird dog work for your first time, you will be exposed to different breeds, bird dog training styles and game.
+If you are fortunate enough to experience bird dog work for your first time, you will be exposed to different breeds, bird dog training styles, and game.
 Ask questions.
 Learn.
 You will be amazed by the accelerated knowledge you will gain over time being in the field with different people and dogs.
 Then someday, you can judge your own dog to the standards you want to achieve.
 There is always something to learn with a bird dog on the ground.
-Be a good mentor, mentee, friend and communicator.
+Be a good mentor, mentee, friend, and communicator.